 The process itself is simple & involves simmering down your dye until you get a highly concentrated form of paint or ink.
 When your ink or paint reaches the consistency and saturation that you’re after you stabilise it with the addition of a binding agent like guar gum or gum arabic.
 After working with large pieces of textiles & garments for so long, it’s refreshing to work on a smaller scale & watch the paints interact on paper.
-As with most things ‘natural dye’, I find the process of making natural inks & the end result ridiculously satisfying.
+As with most things ‘natural dye’, I find the process of making natural paints & the end result ridiculously satisfying.

 - Water